 You can cancel your car insurance at any time but you may incur a fee to do so.
 New regulation came into place in 2022 that should make it easier to cancel your current insurance policy.
 Read on to find out more.

-Can I cancel my car insurance policy?
+Can I cancel my car insurance anytime?

 Yes.
 While car insurance policies are usually taken out for 12 months and paid either up front or through monthly premiums, you can cancel at any time.

 But you are likely to incur costs, which increase if you cancel your cover outside of the initial 14-day cooling-off period when you first buy.

 Your insurance provider will often charge a cancellation and administration fee.
 If you took out the insurance through a broker, they may also charge a cancellation fee.